QingZ11/nebula-website/content/en/posts/clean-stale-data-with-ttl-in-nebula-graph/index.md

 ---
 title: "How Nebula Graph Automatically Cleans Stale Data with TTL"
 date: 2020-03-24
 description: "Stored procedures and events are commonly used to clean outdated data in databases.
-Nebula Graph has adopted a more efficient way, i.e. TTL, to automatically clean stale data.
-This post explains TTL in detail."
+Nebula Graph has adopted a more efficient way, i.e. TTL, to automatically clean stale data."
 author: "Pandasheep"
 tags: ["Features"]
 ---